Prag8855/aab/content/glossary/Übergabeprotokoll﻿﻿.md

 ---
-Title: What is the Übergabeprotokoll﻿﻿?
+Title: What is the Übergabeprotokoll?
-German_term: Übergabeprotokoll﻿﻿
+German_term: Übergabeprotokoll
 English_term: Handover document
 Description:
 Date_created: 2019-09-09